 The pump station building shall have a foundation design based upon geotechnical evaluation of underlying bearing stratum.
 The design professional shall include the geotechnical report and soil boring report in the project specifications.
 Depth of borings shall be extended at least 20 feet below the planned foundation base; actual depth is to be determined by the Engineer and the geotechnical engineer.
 The seismic site-specific soil classification shall be provided by the registered professional geotechnical engineer preparing the soil investigation report in accordance with ASCE 7-05.
 Unless indicated by special site considerations, evaluation of soil corrosivity is not required.

+2. Elevation

 The pump station building shall:

 Be elevated to a minimum of three feet above the 100-year flood elevation, or protected to such elevations